 You can also stretch and distort in different directions by pulling on the blue boxes.

-Have fun with this, there’s a lot you can do with stretching text in Photoshop!
+Have fun with this, there’s a lot you can do with stretching letter/text in Photoshop!

 Intrigued to learn more Photoshop tricks?
-Check out how to add stroke to text in Photoshop in this tutorial!About Cara Koch
+Check out how to add strokes to text in Photoshop in this tutorial!About Cara Koch